 - Fennel & Celery Salad

-If you loved this Instant Pot Minestrone Soup recipe I would appreciate it so much if you would give it a star review!
+If you loved this instapot minestrone soup recipe, I would appreciate it so much if you would leave a ⭐️star review⭐️!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Instant Pot Minestrone Soup